nytlabs/streamtools/docs/docs.md

 ### interface

 Streamtool's GUI aims to be responsive and informative, meaning that you can both create and interrogate a live streaming system.
-At the same time, it aims to be as minimal as possible - the GUI posses a very tight relationship with the underlying streamtools architecture enabling users of streamtools to see and understand the execution of the system.
+At the same time, it aims to be as minimal as possible - the GUI posses a very tight relationship with the underlying streamtools architecture, enabling users of streamtools to see and understand the execution of the system.

 #### make a block